Article

 Finding and hiring an agency to design your product is a pretty important step on the way to success.
 Designers will turn your idea into reality and create the look and feel of it for users.
 But how do you know who are the right guys for the job?

 Of course, you want the designers to be professional and have great design skills.
 But other than that there are other pretty important things to know.
-You need to pay attention to organizational structure, the culture of collaboration, and discipline in the team.
-And if you aim for a long-term and effective collaboration, you got to think about vision alignment and cultural match, too.
+You need to pay attention to organizational structure, the culture of collaboration, and company culture, as it impacts long-term relationships.
+And if you aim for a long-term and effective collaboration, you got to think about vision alignment, cultural match, and core values, too.
+It's also important to review the agency's work, such as case studies or past projects, to assess their expertise and reliability.

-So, what questions do you ask a design agency to identify all these nuances?
+So, what are a few questions you should a design company to identify all these nuances?

-Questions to ask before hiring a design agency
+Questions to ask before hiring a design partner

 Start with the block of the basic questions, but pay attention to details as well as to a general tone of the conversation.